-A few other states, including Massachusetts and Hawaii, also require the entity follow the steps needed to use a voluntary assumed name.
+A few other states, including Massachusetts and Hawaii, also require the entity to follow the steps needed to use an elective assumed name.

 Voluntary Assumed Name Requirements

-How voluntary assumed names are handled varies greatly from state to state.
+How elective assumed names are handled varies greatly from state to state.
 Here are some of the variations you will see:

 - Assumed Name must be renewed or refiled.